dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 To understand the issues around async inter-canister calls, one needs to understand a few properties about message execution.
 This is also explained in the [community conversation on security best practices](https://www.youtube.com/watch?v=PneRzDmf_Xw&list=PLuhDt1vhGcrez-f3I0_hvbwGZHZzkZ7Ng&index=2&t=4s).

 A **call** is a canister's implementation of either an [update](/references/ic-interface-spec.md#http-call) or [query call](/references/ic-interface-spec.md#http-query) that it exposes.
 For example, if the Rust CDK is used, these are usually annotated with `#[query]` or `#[update]`, respectively.
 A **message** is a set of consecutive instructions that a subnet executes for a canister.
-In the following a call can be split into several messages if inter-canister calls are made.
+A call can be split into several messages if inter-canister calls are made.
 The following properties are essential:

 - **Property 1**: only a single message is processed at a time per canister.
 So message execution is sequential, and never parallel.